KengLiChia/elasticsearch-cheatsheet/chapter2.md

   "aggs": {
       "aggs-name": {
         "terms": {
-            "field": "field-name"
-            "size": indicate how many buckets you want to returned here }
+            "field": Name the field you want to aggregate here "size": Indicate how many buckets you want to returned here }
         }
     }